 Single Day Workshop Cost:

-- OAAG Members: $150.00
+Institutional GOG Members: $150.00

-- General/Non-Members: $250.00
+Institutional General/Non-Members: $250.00

-- Students (with valid student ID): $45.00
+Students (with valid student ID): $45.00

 Registration includes access to the full day of presentations and discussions, supplementary materials, and any additional activities.
 Please note that one registration is for ONE Person and Zoom link is not to be shared.
 The zoom link will be sent out the day before the event.

 GOG gratefully acknowledges the funding contribution from the Museums Assistance Program with the Department of Canadian Heritage.